focusedCoderr/cohort-notes/gitAndGithubMasterclass/gitGithubNotes.md

 - If reset done, the push will not happen because remote is ahead by some commits -> in that case you CAN use "git push -f".
 Although other strategies might be possible depending on the situation.
 - 'git remote -v' -> where to push and pull from

+- 'git branch <branchname>' : new branch named 'branchname' is created, but git does not move to the newly created branch on its own.
+New branch only created

+- 'git checkout <branchname>' : git moves to the 'branchname'